guychenya/notara/PROJECT_REPORT.md

 ## Executive Summary

-Lumen Notes AI is a React-based intelligent note-taking application that integrates multiple AI providers for enhanced productivity.
+Notara is a React-based intelligent note-taking application that integrates multiple AI providers for enhanced productivity.
 The application supports real-time AI assistance, voice interaction, and rich text editing capabilities.

 ---